lpouillo/vm5k/source/index.rst

 .. image:: _static/grid5000.png

-A Python module to help you to deploy virtual machines on the `Grid'5000 <https://www.grid5000.fr/>`_ plaform.
+A Python module to help you to manage virtual machines on the `Grid'5000 <https://www.grid5000.fr/>`_ plaform.
 It has been designed to perform reproducible cloud experiments:  deployment of a customized environment, manipulation of virtual machines (VM), automatic experimental engine.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 3

     Readme <readme>
     User Guide <userguide>